bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 matrix.example["gene_1","Sample2"]
 ```

-Note that all columns in a matrix must have the same mode(numeric, character, etc.) and the same length.
+Note that all columns in a matrix must have the same type(numeric, character, etc.) and the same length.

 #### Dataframes

-Dataframes are similar to arrays but different columns can have different modes (numeric, character, factor, etc.).
+Dataframes are similar to matrices, but different columns can have different types (numeric, character, factor, etc.).

 ```r
 people.summary <- data.frame(